Yikes-Cyborg-Run/ePaper-Pi-Cam/README.md

 # Enable SPI #
 • SPI (Serial Peripheral Interface) must be enabled to use the ePaper display.
-• To to enable this, access the Pi configuration menu:
+• To enable this, access the Pi configuration menu:
 ```
 sudo raspi-config
 ```